Bira/octopus-carnival/_drafts/hells-rebels-05-part-2.md

 While Mayhart is a convicted criminal, all of his rights and privileges are suspended, including the right to be a board member.
 This being infernal magic, the legalities are very important.
-He will gladly vote the PCs way, but they have to clear his name.
+He will gladly vote to ratify Jilia, but they have to clear his name.

 Fortunately Lerish isn't actually dead.
 Mayhart did challenge him to a duel, but